-The U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (2008) defined palliative care as “patient and family-centered care that optimizes quality of life by anticipating, preventing, minimizing, and treating suffering.
+The Centers for Medicare and Medicaid Services (2008) defined palliative care as “patient and family-centered care that optimizes quality of life by anticipating, preventing, minimizing, and treating suffering.
 Palliative care throughout the continuum of illness involves addressing physical, intellectual, emotional, social, and spiritual needs and to facilitate patient autonomy, access to information, and choice” (p.
 32204).

-This definition demonstrates palliative care as a multidisciplinary approach that may include care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to manage symptoms.
-All healthcare professionals should focus on patient-centered care and communication, aggressively managing symptoms and coordinating care across care settings to ensure that the patient’s goals of care are being met (National Consensus Project, 2013).
+This definition demonstrates palliative care as an interprofessional approach that may include care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to manage symptoms.
+All healthcare professionals should focus on patient-centered care and communication, aggressively managing symptoms, and coordinating care across settings to ensure that the patient’s goals of care are being met (National Consensus Project, 2018).

 Oncology nurses are critical participants in the delivery of palliative care.
-The Oncology Nursing Society’s (2014, 2015a, 2015b) positions on access to quality cancer care, lifelong learning, and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
-Of note, a significant amount of content is allocated to palliative care on all of the certification examinations developed by the Oncology Nursing Certification Corporation (2014).
-All oncology nursing certification examinations include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.
+The Oncology Nursing Society’s (2019a, 2019b) positions on access to quality cancer care and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
+Oncology nurse expertise and contributions are especially evident in their roles in oncology subspecialties of medical and radiation oncology.
+All oncology nursing certification examinations provided by the Oncology Nursing Certification Corporation include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.